jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _The rise of the middlemen.
 Credit: [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4)._

-## Nobody Is There

-"Why don't they have enough medical supplies?"
-"Why didn't they have pandemic plans?"
-"Why didn't they plan for this?"

-Well, what did "they," say when you asked?
-Nothing, because you, me, all of us probably never did.

-Because too many of us on Main Street called ourselves employees, consumers, and taxpayers, we thought it was okay to assume "they" inside Big Business or Big Government were looking out for our best interests.

-Did you demand to see your bosses work from home emergency procedures?
-Have you ever requested hospitals stock months of medical supplies?
-Have you ever seen a politician's pandemic plan?
-Why would "they" do these things, if you didn't demand it?

-Our problem isn't that we don't care.
-I think most of us really do care.
-The problem is we've been obsessed with Left/Right politics and thought "fighting for our society" or "fighting for our healthcare" meant picking aside for (or against) policies like Obama-care.
-But choosing a side in that endless Left/Right partisan debate barely makes a difference.

-Over the last several decades, the middle-class supporting the extreme Left's ideology of Big Government and the extreme right's ideology of Big Business, only came together to make a philosophy of Big Problems for Main Street.
-Both "sides" helped the 3500% increase in government and corporate middlemen.

-And, now out, hospital cleaners, paramedics, nurses, and doctors have been understaffed, underfunded, and underpowered for generations.
+## Controlling Modern Tools Will Upgrade the Middle-Class

 > A lab inspector from the state came and wanted to know who was running this (lab) machine.
 And she wanted to be sure they all have high-school diplomas.
 Well, we had RN degrees, MD degrees.
 That didn't suffice.
 She wanted to see high-school diplomas.
 That's an example of mindless bureaucracy.
 [Dr. Alieta Eck.](https://youtu.be/mafghkNmKgo?t=54)

 Talk to anyone on the frontline of today's pandemic and ask them if they feel ready.
 Face masks and disinfectants are already running low.
 More ventilators are needed, but no one knows where to get them.
 Patients show up, and no one knows where their medical records are.
-Even with so many bureaucrats and historical examples, no one was planning for a disaster.
+Even with so many government and corporate middlement and so many historical examples, no one was planning for a disaster.

 I can sympathize.
 Whenever there is a bad storm, our car and property insurance claim departments scramble to keep up.
 Even though there's a big storm every few months.